|Home | About | People | Research | Undergraduate | Graduate | Colloquia | News | Resources | Alumni|

 Typical areas available for dissertations include solid-state materials with an emphasis on optoelectronic and solar energy applications, microwave devices and systems, microwave thermography, electromagnetics, antennas, plasma physics, small computers, microprocessor applications, computer architecture, multiprocessing, VLSI design, VLSI CAD, microelectronics, communications systems, information theory, signal processing, digital electronics, Fourier optics, coherence theory, image analysis, nonlinear optics, and circuit theory.

-Coursework: PhD students in ECE must take at least eighteen credits beyond the MS degree.
-These credits include a minimum of six credits of lecture-based class work, two credits of ECE Seminar, and a dissertation.
-The dissertation effort is usually assigned ten credits.
-At least one credit of class-based course work should be taken from outside the department.
+Coursework: PhD students in ECE must take at least 54 SHUs beyond the MS degree.
+These credits include a minimum of 18 SHUs lecture-based class work, eight SHUs of ECE Seminar, and a dissertation.
+The dissertation effort is assigned 30 SHUs.
+At least three SHUs of class-based course work needs to be taken from outside the department.

 Advisor: Each PhD student should start under the guidance of an advisor approved by the ECE department.
 The student will do research under the direction of the advisor, write a dissertation about that work, have it read by a dissertation committee (see below) and defend the work in an oral presentation to the committee and all who are interested.